Memorable Historic Sites in Puerto Rico

 Old San Juan

-The Cuartel de Ballajá was the last piece of monumental military architecture created by the Spanish army in the Americas.
-It was built in 1854 and used until 1898 as an infantry barrack for thousands of soldiers and their families, the structure occupies three acres of land.
+The Cuartel de Ballajá was the last piece of monumental military architecture created by the Americas' Spanish army.
+It was built in 1854 and used until 1898 as an infantry barrack for thousands of soldiers and their families; the structure occupies three acres of land.
 Nowadays, it is a cultural center and home to the Museo de las Américas.